howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 The `update` function works in a very similar way as before.
 You first read the current state of the results of the `ALL_LINKS_QUERY`.
 Then you insert the newest link to the top and write the query results back to the store.

 <Instruction>

-The last thing you need to do for this to work is add import the `ALL_LINKS_QUERY` into that file:
+The last thing you need to do for this to work is import the `ALL_LINKS_QUERY` into that file:

 ```js(path=".../hackernews-react-apollo/src/components/CreateLink.js")
 import { ALL_LINKS_QUERY } from './LinkList'
 ```

 </Instruction>

 Conversely, it also needs to be exported from where it is defined.